Life Sciences 2016: Nomination And Acceptance Speeches

 But every single one that you can inspire – whether female or male in fact – is so lovely.
 And that’s why I love this prize more than anything and I will really cherish it.
 I don’t think I dare to wear it because I’m afraid to wear it in case I lose it and can’t pass it further.
 And I really look forward to pass it to someone I admire.
 Thank you very much.”

-Message to nominee Professor Corinne Houart, King’s College London
+2014 Suffrage Awardee Professor Kate Storey, University of Dundee, message to nominee Professor Corinne Houart, King’s College London:

 “Corinne Houart is deputy director of the MRC Centre for Developmental Neurobiology at King’s College London – where she is also Vice Dean International Affairs.
 Corinne works on brain development in Zebrafisfh – and has made important discoveries about signalling pathways that regulate patterning events that underlie forebrain development.
 She is a zealous collaborator with many groups, for example, working with a large consortium to systematically screen mouse mutants for brain defects.
 She has also anchored a biannual EMBO workshop on Developmental Neurobiology, held at King’s and is current director of the “Zebrafish Genetics and Development” summer course at the MBL (Marine Biology Laboratory), USA.